DrMarkusVoss/pumla/ModellingGuideline.md

 ### Rule: Atomicity of Model Element descriptions
-In the model files where the re-usable elements are modelled, do not model other model elements or dependencies to other elements.
+In the model files where the re-usable elements are modelled, do model only one element, do not model further other model elements or dependencies to other elements.
 Therefore, do not include other model files from here.
 You should have one file per model element.

 ####*Rationale*
 When we want to re-use a model element in a diagram, we need to include it's *.puml file into our diagram puml file.
 If another file is included by the model element file of the element we want to have on our